CodePushGo/website/src/content/blog/en/common-live-update-issues-and-solutions-for-developers.md

 -   App startup time after updates
 -   Battery consumption while updating

-### Capgo CI/CD Setup Guide
+### CodePushGo CI/CD Setup Guide

-Capgo makes CI/CD workflows easier by solving common pipeline challenges, from automating builds to monitoring updates.
+CodePushGo makes CI/CD workflows easier by solving common pipeline challenges, from automating builds to monitoring updates.
 Here's how you can set up a reliable pipeline:

 1\. **Automate Builds**
 Set up triggers - like code pushes or pull requests - to handle builds automatically.
-Capgo's integration supports multiple deployment channels, allowing for controlled rollouts depending on the environment.
+CodePushGo's integration supports multiple deployment channels, allowing for controlled rollouts depending on the environment.

 2\. **Use Version Control**
 Adopt semantic versioning and a branching strategy (e.g., `main`, `staging`, `development`) to streamline deployments and maintain order.

 3\. **Monitor Updates**
-Track key metrics with Capgo's analytics tools to keep tabs on:
+Track key metrics with CodePushGo's analytics tools to keep tabs on:

 -   Success rates of updates
 -   Download completion rates